-\paragraph{Effects of Comments} Here we quantify the results of UniPoll trained with varying early proportions of comments.
+Here we quantify the results of UniPoll trained with varying early proportions of comments.
 Thus, comments were sorted chronologically, and the first $n$\% of comments were employed for training and testing.
 Figure \ref{fig:Weibo-Few} depicts UniPoll and T5's ROUGE-1 scores with varying $n$.

 Our results demonstrate that including comments substantially improves the quality of generated polls, resulting in a ROUGE-1 score improvement of over 6 points across different tasks and models.
 This finding is consistent with previous work \cite{lu_engage_2021}, showing the helpfulness of comments in enriching the contexts for short posts.
-We also observe UniPoll performs consistently better than T5, given varying scales of comments.
+We also observe that UniPoll performs consistently better than T5, given varying scales of comments.
 It is because UniPoll allows a better understanding of context-question-answer relations through multi-objective optimization with the two auxiliary tasks.
-The gain is obvious when there are no comments (0\%), where UniPoll outperforms T5 on question generation with a ROUGE-1 score of 44.68, which is 6.43 higher than T5's score of 38.25.
+The gain is obvious when there are no comments (0\%), where UniPoll outperforms T5 on question generation with a ROUGE-1 score of 44.96, which is 5.49 higher than T5's score of 39.47.

 Moreover, interestingly, T5's performance is extremely unstable when a large number of comments are provided, possibly because the noise in comments may mislead the model in extracting relevant context.
 In contrast, UniPoll exhibits stronger stability in all three tasks, showing its superiority in handling noisy data with a progressive performance improvement as the percentage of comments increases.